cisagov/untitledgoosetool/README.md

 ### Recommended Default Workflow

-1. Fill out the .conf file with your information and set wanted calls to `True`.
+1. Fill out the .auth file with your credentials
+2. Fill out the configuration information and set wanted calls in the .conf file to `True`.
-2. Run `goosey auth`.
+2. Run `goosey auth` with desired parameters.
-3. Run `goosey honk`.
+3. Run `goosey honk` with desired parameters.

 ### Recommended Workflow for UAL Call with Time Bounds

-1. Fill out the .conf file with your information.
+1. Fill out the .auth file with your credentials
 2. Run `goosey auth`.
 3. Run `goosey graze` and wait until it's finished running.
 4. Open the .conf file and set `ual` to `True`.